jestjs/jest/docs/en/Configuration.md

 ### `clearMocks` [boolean]
 Default: `false`

 Automatically clear mock calls and instances between every test.
 Equivalent to calling `jest.clearAllMocks()` between each test.
+This does not remove any mock implementation that may have been provided.

 ### `reporters` [array<moduleName | [moduleName, options]>]
 Default: `undefined`